aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 * Support to transpose data of the range
 * Support to get properties of advanced filter settings
 * Support to render picture placed in cell to pdf/image
+* Support to copy styles to autofill for GridJS
+* Support chart color setting for GridJS

 ## Aspose.Cells for .NET 24.4
 * Provide simple implementations of interrupt monitor for user's convenience